 The Company believes that having the flexibility to issue its common stock below NAV per share in certain instances will benefit all of its stockholders.
 The Company expects that it will be periodically presented with attractive opportunities that require the Company to make an investment commitment quickly.
 As discussed above, the Company may not have sufficient access to capital to take advantage of investment opportunities presented to it unless it is able to quickly raise additional capital.
-In the future, the market value of the Company's common stock may trade below NAV per share resulting in a net price per share below NAV per share, which has not been uncommon for BDCs like the Company.
-Alternatively, the Company's NAV per share could increase without a commensurate increase in the Company's stock price.
+In the future, the market value of the Company's common stock may trade below NAV per share resulting in a net price per share below NAV per share, which has not been uncommon for BDCs like the Company's stock price.